Stochastic homogenization of coarse-grained elliptic equations: Coarse-grained matrices

 and norm

 The space~$H^s(\cu_n)$ is defined as the set of functions~$g$ such that the norm in~\eqref{e.Besov.norm.def} is finite, or equivalently, the closure of smooth functions under that norm.
-We note that by~\cite[Lemma A.4]{AK.HC} there exists a constant~$C(d)$ such that
+By~\cite[Lemma A.4]{AK.HC} there exists a constant~$C(d)$ such that

 so our spaces coincide with the usual Sobolev spaces.
 We define the dual norms

 and wherever we use the dual norm we will bound it by